aaronp18/NavidroFM/README.md

   ```
 3. Configure playlist variables

-   Playlists all default to enabled (true) but can be disabled with false.
+   Playlists all default to enabled with `true` but can be disabled with `false`.

-   The track length for both Recommended playlists defaults to 25, library is 50)
+   The default track count for both Recommended playlists defaults to 25, Library is 50.
    ```
       RECOMMENDED: "true"
       RECOMMENDED_TRACKS: "25"